HenriqueMCunha/tech242-AWS-linux/auto-scaling-groups/README.md

 ## Auto-Scaling

-With Auto-Scaling systems can automatically adjust their resources based on predefined metrics or thresholds.
+With Auto-Scaling Groups, systems can automatically adjust their resources based on predefined metrics or thresholds.
 This ensures that the infrastructure can adapt to varying workloads without manual intervention.

 ## Diagram